rawand1998/rawand1998/README.md

 <h1>About Me 📌</h1>

-👋 I am Rawand Hosam Jaradh.
+👋 I am Rawand Hosam Jaradh.<br/>
-💻 I am computer engineer.
+💻 I am computer engineer.<br/>
-💁‍♂️ Graduated from academic code.
+💁‍♂️ Graduated from academic code.<br/>
-💁‍♂️ Graduated from Google for start-up.
+💁‍♂️ Graduated from Google for start-up.<br/>
-🌱 I am currently focusing on learning  React.
+🌱 I am currently focusing on learning  React.<br/>
-😎 Trainee at Google for start up.
+😎 Trainee at Google for start up.<br/>
-🥅 My Goals: Contribute more to Open Source projects.
+🥅 My Goals: Contribute more to Open Source projects.<br/>

 Here on my GitHub profile you can see all my projects.
 You can contact with me